 Myth 1: You can get the flu from the flu vaccine.

 Every year, some people choose not to get a seasonal flu vaccine because they have heard you can get the flu from the vaccine.
 However, that’s not true.
 Flu shots are made with either inactive viruses or only a single protein from the flu virus.
 In fact, doctors strongly recommend getting the flu vaccine because it’s the single best way to help protect yourself from the flu.
 The flu vaccine is safe, it doesn’t cause serious side effects and may even help reduce the seriousness of your symptoms if you do get the flu.

 Myth 2: The flu vaccine isn’t safe for older adults.

 The flu vaccine is safe, simple and a smart choice – no matter your age.
 In fact, the flu vaccine is especially important if you’re 65 or older because older adults are at higher risk for serious flu complications, which could result in a hospital stay.

 Myth 3: The flu vaccine causes strong side effects.

-Whether you are enrolled in Original Medicare or have a Medicare Advantage plan, your flu vaccine is included in your plan at no additional cost.
+Whether you are enrolled in Original Medicare or have a Medicare Advantage plan, your flu vaccine is covered at no additional cost.
 So don’t wait – visit your doctor’s office or a participating pharmacy and get your flu vaccine today.